omitheaussie/ColorID/README.md

 # Screen Color Highlighter (Windows Overlay App)

 A Windows 11 desktop application that takes a snapshot of a selected screen and overlays it full-screen, making the screen appear frozen.
 It then tracks the mouse cursor color and highlights matching regions in the snapshot in real time.
+This is particularly usefull for people with limited color vision (color blindness) or even to those with good color vision and want to look at complicated visuals with many colors.

 ---